open-sciml/mpkmeans/README.md

 - [classixclustering](https://pages.github.com/nla-group/classix).
 (For preprocessed UCI data loading)
 - pychop (For low precision arithmetic simulation)

+Details on the underlying algorithms can be found in the technical report:

+Authors.
+Computing k-means in mixed precision, Journal.

 One can install them before running our code via:
 ```Bash